House Of Commons Springs A Leak, Forcing It To Close For The Day

 "I want to finally finish my comments — with a leaky roof in the background," Member of Parliament Justine Greening said, smiling as she acknowledged the pouring water that had set off murmurs around the chamber during her remarks.

-Greening and other lawmakers kept at it for some 10 minutes, their voices competing with the loud splattering sound of water, before one member interrupted MP Justin Madders' speech to point at the ceiling and ask if hot air were leaking from the room.
+Greening and other lawmakers kept at it for some 10 minutes, their voices competing with the loud splattering sound of water, before one member interrupted a speech by Justin Madders of the Labour Party to point at the ceiling and ask if hot air was leaking from the room.

 "Somebody might say there's a leak in Parliament at the moment," replied Deputy Speaker Lindsay Hoyle.

-"I'm sure many Cabinet meetings have similar difficulties," Justin Madders said.
+"I'm sure many Cabinet meetings have similar difficulties," Madders said.

 Madders said in a tweet, " Parliament really is broken."